 Some utilities are asking for 8 TOU rates.
 This gives a more accurate billing picture but:

 So, up to now we have used three TOU tariff rates.
 This tariffs are assigned to different hours of the day.
 You can set-up as many different day-tariff structures as you like.
 For the beginning, two day definitions should be enough.

 What about weekends?

 AMI systems with TOU functionality also provide a week structure tables.
 Here you are assigning your defined days to a week.
-As the weekend has another power consumption profile you choose a day-definition matching with the customer behaviour on weekends.
-Of coarse the weekend itself can be on any day of the week (e.g. Thursday half day + Friday, or Friday + Saturday).
+As the weekend has another power consumption profile you choose a day-definition matching with the customer behavior on weekends.
+Of course the weekend itself can be on any day of the week (e.g. Thursday half day + Friday, or Friday + Saturday).

 It’s also possible to change the TOU for each day of the week individually.
 Your end-customers will really appreciate the confusion.